 If a person has a concern about a student's professional behavior or impairment that they believe is so egregious as to be grounds for immediate dismissal, they will notify the MSW Program Director and the Director of the School.
 The Director of the School will direct the person with the concern to the appropriate University office if the concern falls within the scope of a University Community Policy.
-Otherwise, the MSW Program Director and the Director of the School will ask the person with the concern.
+Otherwise, the MSW Program Director and the Director of the School will ask the person with the concern to write a summary of the concern.
 If the MSW Program and School Director concur that the concern meets grounds for immediate dismissal, the MSW Program Director will write a Letter of Dismissal.
-The letter will describe how the student has not met the School's standards and will be sent to the student by email (UI account) The student has a right to grieve the dismissal as described below.
+The letter will describe how the student has not met the School's standards and it will be emailed to the student's UI email address.
+The student has a right to grieve the dismissal as described below.